 The resource found in the previous step can also be used to identify the device.
-To identify the device, you can attempt to match the Rresource with one found on the screen, which is displayed by completing the following steps.
+To identify the device, you can attempt to match the Rresource with one found on the display, which is displayed by completing the following steps.

 - 1. Start the IBM SAS Disk Array Manager: - a.
-Start the diagnostics program and select Task Selection from the Function Selection screen. - b.
-Select RAID Array Manager. - c.
-Select IBM SAS Disk Array Manager. - 2.
-Select Diagnostics and Recovery Options. - 3.
-Select Show SAS Controller Physical Resources. - 4.
-Select Show Physical Resource Locations.
+Start the diagnostics program and select Task Selection from the Function Selection display. - b.
+Select RAID Array Manager > IBM SAS Disk Array Manager. - 2.
+Select Diagnostics and Recovery Options > Show SAS Controller Physical Resources > Show Physical Resource Locations.